Frequently Asked Questions

 Q. Where should you go for information about jobs available at your institution?

-Q. Can Career & Advising Services help you find a job?
+Q. Can The advising center Services help you find a job?

 - Job Match – This program helps us provide a “match” between job openings posted by local employers and interested students.
 Employers using this program understand the unique needs of college students and are willing to work with you.
 You must be a currently enrolled student to use this program.
-Visit the CAS Office in RCH Room 208.
+Visit The Advising Center Office in RCH Room 208.

 - Work-Study – Our office, in cooperation with the Financial Aid Office, houses current information about on-campus positions.
 If you are a current student, are eligible for financial aid, and have been awarded work study funds, Go to the Financial Aid site for more information.

 Q. What opportunities do students at LCSC have for out-of-class positions, or internships, at THEIR institution?

 A. Internships for LCSC students are developed through the many academic divisions on campus.
 Contact your division for information on what they offer.

 Q. How do you find out information about an employer?

 A. We offer the following assistance: